DY Pegasi: An SX Phoenicis Star in a Binary System with an Evolved Companion: Theoretical models

-Figure~\ref{fig:HR_DYPeg} shows the best-fit seismic models\footnote{More details can be found in Table~\ref{tab:best_fit}.} to the observed frequencies along with the evolutionary tracks for specific combinations of ($Z$, $v_{\mathrm{eq}}$), in which the subfigure (a) is a Petersen diagram (the period ratio of the first overtone mode to the fundamental mode ($P_1/P_0$) as a function of the fundamental mode period ($P_0$)) and the subfigure (b) is a Hertzsprung–Russell diagram (H-R diagram).\footnote{The range of the observed effective temperature $T_\mathrm{eff} \in [6750, 8350] \ \mathrm{K}$ is taken from related literatures (see the detail in Table~\ref{tab:obs_para}).
+Figure~\ref{fig:HR_DYPeg} shows the best-fit seismic models\footnote{More details can be found in Table~\ref{tab:best_fit}.} to the observed frequencies along with the evolutionary tracks for specific combinations of ($Z$, $v_{\mathrm{eq}}$), in which the subfigure (a) is a Petersen diagram (the period ratio of the first overtone mode to the fundamental mode ($P_1/P_0$) as a function of the fundamental mode period ($P_0$)) and the subfigure (b) is a Hertzsprung–Russell diagram (H-R diagram).\footnote{The range of the observed effective temperature $T_\mathrm{eff} \in [6750, 8350] \ \mathrm{K}$ is taken from related literatures (see the details in Table~\ref{tab:obs_para}).
 The luminosity is calculated based on the distance, apparent magnitude, extinction, and bolometric correction.
 Considering the lightness variation of the star $\Delta{V} \sim 0.6\ \mathrm{mag}$, we finally get $\log{L/L_\odot} \in [1.07, 1.31]$.
-More details can be found in Appendix.} The non-radial modes are also calculated for these seismic models, and we find that $f_2$ with quantum numbers ($l=1$, $n=1$) can give us the best-fit to the observed value.
+More details can be found in Section \ref{sec:luminosity_es} of Appendix.} The nonradial modes are also calculated for these seismic models, and we find that $f_2$ with quantum numbers ($l=1$, $n=1$) can give us the best-fit to the observed value.

 In the H-R diagram, it is clear that the best-fit seismic models (based on single star evolution models) to the observed pulsation frequencies cannot match the observed temperature and luminosity.
-What's more, these seismic models cannot match a period change of $(1/P_0)(\diff P_0/\diff t) = -(5.87\pm0.03) \times 10^{-8}\ \mathrm{yr^{-1}}$ either.
+Furthermore, these seismic models cannot match a period change of $(1/P_0)(\diff P_0/\diff t) = -(5.87\pm0.03) \times 10^{-8}\ \mathrm{yr^{-1}}$ either.
 Both of these discrepancies need additional interpretations.